Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Introduction

 \section{Introduction}

 Vision-Language-Action (VLA) models \cite{li2024cogact,kim2024openvla,qu2025spatialvla,kim2025fine,zhu2024surveymodelcompressionlarge,zhong2025surveyvisionlanguageactionmodelsaction,black2024pi0visionlanguageactionflowmodel,intelligence2025pi05visionlanguageactionmodelopenworld} have recently emerged as a powerful paradigm for generalist robotic control.
-Trained on large-scale heterogeneous datasets such as Open-X-Embodiment \cite{vuong2023open}, which aggregate expert demonstrations across diverse robotic tasks, state-of-the-art VLA models exhibit strong generalization and impressive task performance.
-However, state-of-the-art VLAs are typically built on top of large vision–language models \cite{liu2023visual,karamcheti2024prismatic,beyer2024paligemma,steiner2024paligemma} and face the critical challenge of high memory and computational complexity due to large parameter counts and the quadratic complexity of their contextual processing \cite{vaswani2017attention}, as illustrated in Figure~\ref{fig:intro}.
+Trained on large-scale heterogeneous datasets such as Open-X-Embodiment \cite{vuong2023open}, which aggregate expert demonstrations across diverse robotic tasks, state-of-the-art VLA models exhibit impressive task performance.
+However, they are typically built on top of large vision–language models \cite{liu2023visual,karamcheti2024prismatic,beyer2024paligemma,steiner2024paligemma}, whose large parameter counts and quadratic-complexity contextual processing \cite{vaswani2017attention} translate into two central deployment bottlenecks: (1) a constrained context budget that limits how many past observations can be ingested, and (2) high per-step inference latency that hinders real-time control.
+These manifest as the two challenges of \emph{multi-frame integration} and \emph{efficient inference} elaborated below and illustrated in Figure~\ref{fig:intro}.

-\textbf{Long-horizon temporal context}.
+\textbf{Multi-frame Integration}.
 Most current VLAs operate in a memoryless manner \cite{kim2024openvla,li2024cogact,qu2025spatialvla}, taking only the current observation as input.
 As a result, they struggle with tasks that require temporal dependency or memory tracking.
 For instance, when instructed to press a button, a VLA must remember whether the button has already been pressed; otherwise, it may repeat the same action indefinitely.
 A straightforward solution is to include previous observations in the model input.
-However, modern VLM and VLA's vision backbones typically produce hundreds of visual tokens per image, leading to prohibitively long contexts when multiple frames are concatenated for the transformer-based architecture with quadratic complexity in sequence length.
-Existing methods often rely on non-learnable pooling operations \cite{jang2025contextvla} or restrict multi-frame processing to the decoder head only \cite{shi2025memoryvlaperceptualcognitivememoryvisionlanguageaction}, which either risks significant information loss or bypasses the language model’s ability to jointly reason over multiple frames.
+However, VLA's vision backbones typically produce hundreds of visual tokens per image, leading to prohibitively long contexts when multiple frames are concatenated for the transformer-based architecture with quadratic complexity in sequence length.
+Existing methods often rely on indirect or compressed representations \cite{jang2025contextvla,torne2026mem}, or expose multiple frames to the decoder head only \cite{shi2025memoryvlaperceptualcognitivememoryvisionlanguageaction}, which either risks significant information loss or bypasses the language model’s ability to jointly reason over multiple frames.